parisholley/tablespooncss/README.md

-# tablespoon

-Sassy and simple responsive design using CSS tables.
-Look ma, NO GRID!

-## Philosophy
+# Philosophy

-### No Math, No Gutters, No "Grid" Just Simple
+## No Math, No Gutters, No "Grid" Just Simple

 Every CSS/Grid/Responsive framework in my opinion is just too complicated and limiting.